Dayton Fire – History & Mission

 The Dayton Fire department strives for excellence in the performance of duty during the service they provide to all citizens.

 Dayton is one of the fastest growing cities in Minnesota.
 In spite of unprecedented growth, we remain committed to providing trusted and professional care to our residents.
-The population increase and thousands of new structures create new and exciting challenges for the DFD.
-We are working hard to keep up with the growth by increasing our training hours, our number of firefighters and by keeping our equipment up-to-date.
+The population increase and thousands of new structures create new and exciting challenges for the Dayton Fire Department.
+We are working hard to keep up with the growth by increasing our training hours, our number of firefighters and by keeping our equipment up to date.

-When fully staffed, there are 36 members who continuously train in order to become more effective and efficient at protecting lives, homes, and other property from fire and other disasters.
-Currently, there are 30 paid-on-call firefighters and a full-time Chief in the DFD.
-Our paid-on-call firefighters include an Assistant Chief and three Line Officers.
-In addition to fighting fires, our members are trained as First Responders and are first on-scene for all of Dayton’s medical emergencies.
-The DFD responds to over 500 calls of various nature each year.
+When fully staffed, there are 36 members who continuously train to become more effective and efficient at protecting lives, homes, and other property from fire and other disasters.
+Currently, there are 23 paid-on-call firefighters, a full-time Chief and a full-time Assistant Chief in the Dayton Fire Department.
+Our paid-on-call firefighters include three Line Officers.
+In addition to fighting fires, our members are trained as First Responders and are first on-scene for Dayton’s medical emergencies.
+The Dayton Fire Department responds to over 600 calls of various nature each year.

 Fire Chief